 You can learn to use a lucid dreaming technique to bring your dreams to life, gain insight, accelerate your personal growth, and have a lot of fun during the 30% of your life spent sleeping....

-Here are two approaches that I often use in working with my own therapy clients:
+Here are two lucid dreaming techniques that I often use in working with my own clients:

-Lucid Dreaming: The experience of being aware that you are dreaming while in the dream.
+Lucid Dreaming: The experience of being aware that you are dreaming while in the dream (and thus being able to control or influence the dream and your own experience in it).

 Guided Dreamwork: Re-entering the dream through a meditative state, in order to recover lost information or resolve inner conflict.